 The V-Shaped Recovery

 As consumer demand improved, wholesale transaction prices of polished diamonds started to rise.
 It was not a quick bounce back as in retail, but a paced one.
-After prices sunk for six months, reaching a low in July, they started to recover, posting a near full recovery by the end of December.
+After prices sunk for six months, reaching a low in July, they started to recover, posting a near full recovery by the end of December, as the diamond index shows.
 See more here.

 Rough Diamonds’ Long Dive and Late Bounce